 Ben Ziskal said he discussed this matter with the City Clerk and it was not unusual given the number of boards and committees in the City.
 He said the Board would be approving that the minutes accurately reflected what occurred at the meeting.
 He said if one of the Board members, such as Mr. Angier, were to explain that he attended the meeting, read the minutes and believed them to be accurate; the other board members could take his word on it and approve the minutes.
-If a Board member was not comfortable with Mr. Angier's motion, he said an alternative would be to obtain an audio tape of the meeting.
+If a Board member was not comfortable with Mr. Angier's motion, he said an alternative would be to obtain an audio tape of the meeting and he/she could listen to it to see if the transcribed minutes matched what was said at the meeting.
 He said usually the board members took the word of the person that was present, but the option was available for the four board members who were not present at the meeting.